 When it comes to organization and productivity, to-do lists are the ultimate tool.
 But at some point, they turn into yet another excuse for procrastination.
 Who needs so many to-do lists anyway?
 The three types we have listed below will do.
 They’ll give you all the list-making power you need without a complicated system that takes up too much time.

-Research into human psychology has given us a lot of interesting ideas about why we make lists and how we think about productivity in general.
-For example, there’s a principle called the Zeigarnik Effect that states that people remember uncompleted or interrupted tasks better than completed ones.
+Research into human psychology has given us a lot of interesting ideas about why we make lists and how we look at productivity in general.
+The Zeigarnik Effect is a case in point.
+It states that people remember uncompleted or interrupted tasks better than completed ones.
 It’s a useful mechanism, but some people think it can also sabotage our productivity.